DaveSkender/Stock.Indicators/README.md

 ## Contributing

 This NuGet package is an open-source project.
-If you want to report or contribute bug fixes or add new indicators, please review our [contributing guidelines](CONTRIBUTING.md).
+If you want to report or contribute bug fixes, new indicators, or feature requests, please review our [contributing guidelines](CONTRIBUTING.md).